Alyani Jamil

-Nurul Alyani Binti Jamil (born 1993), is a Malaysian international lawn bowler.
+Nurul Alyani Binti Jamil (born 1993) is a Malaysian international lawn bowler.
+She reached a career high ranking of world number 8 in July 2024.

 Bowls career

 World Championships

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, Jamil was selected for the 2020 World Outdoor Bowls Championship in Australia, which resulted in cancellation following the COVID-19 pandemic.

+Jamil was selected by the Malaysian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
+She participated in the women's pairs and the women's singles events.
+The Malaysian team ranked seventh in the world at the start of the tournament, were given the target of reaching the semi finals.

 World Singles Champion of Champions

 Jamil was runner-up to Jo Edwards in the 2018 World Singles Champion of Champions.

 Other events

 Jamil won two silver medals at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland in the triples and fours and won two gold medals in the fours (2017) and pairs (2019) in the Lawn bowls at the Southeast Asian Games.

-In 2023, she won the singles and triples gold medals at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.
+In 2023, Jamil won the singles and triples gold medals at the 14th Asian Lawn Bowls Championship in Kuala Lumpur.
+In 2025, Jamil won a gold medal in the singles at the 16th Asian Lawn Bowls Championship in Clark City, Philippines.